mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/debugging.md

 the existing engine, and run the desired binary through the desired tools.
 For example:
 ```
-cd [stargate repo folder]/src
+cd [intuitives repo folder]/src
-# Start Stargate, wait for it to load
+# Start Intuitives, wait for it to load
-scripts/stargate
+scripts/intuitives
 # In a separate terminal or tmux window
-pkill stargate-engine
+pkill intuitives-engine
 # Note that the version of the engine with the -dbg suffix is preferred
 # for use with GDB or LLDB
-gdb ./stargate-engine-dbg
+gdb ./intuitives-engine-dbg
 # Set some breakpoints
 b some_function
 b file:123 if some_var > 1234
-# In Stargate, go to the main transport menu, select
+# In Intuitives, go to the main transport menu, select
 #   Developer > Copy to clipboard > GDB run command
 # To get a suitable command to paste into this terminal
 run ...